-Select Tools > Wall Panels.
-If you have already drawn walls, you can also bring up the Wall Panels dialog by double-clicking a wall panel tag in your 2D plan, or by rightclicking a tag and selecting Edit Wall Panels.

-- In the Wall Panels dialog, click Options and select Panel Configuration. - 3.
-In the Panel Configuration dialog, select Text and Dimension Styles in the left pane. - 4.
-Click on the item for which you want to select a text style , then click the browse button in that field to display the Text Styles dialog.
+- Select Tools > Wall Panels.
+If you have already drawn walls, you can also bring up the Wall Panels dialog by double-clicking a wall panel tag in your 2D plan, or by rightclicking a tag and selecting Edit Wall Panels. - In the Panel Configuration dialog, select Text and Dimension Styles in the left pane. - 4.
+Click on the item for which you want to select a text style, then click the browse button in that field to display the Text Styles dialog.
 You can make selections for the following styles: